LalwaniPalash/GitFlix/README.md

 ./git-vid-play-metal demo_video   # play the bundled demo
 ```

-That’s it—no FFmpeg, no LFS, no external blobs.
+That’s it, no LFS, no external blobs.
 Every pixel is a Git object; every commit is a frame.

 ---